nishantchetia/Computer-Vision/README.md

 Python: cv.CAP_PROP_FRAME_HEIGHT: Height of the frames in the video stream.

 Color image loaded by OpenCV is in BGR mode.
 But Matplotlib displays in RGB mode.

+cv2.line() : Used to draw line on an image.

+cv2.rectangle() : Used to draw rectangle on an image.

+cv2.circle() : Used to draw circle on an image.

+cv2.putText() : Used to write text on image.